- Dynamic Ground Water Assesment- 2017

 - Demand driven i.e. output is tuned to the user needs.

-- Use of Standardized equipment and adequate procedures for data
+- Use of Standardized equipment and adequate procedures for data collection and processing.

 - Computerized, comprehensive and easily accessible database.